The-Strawstairies/strawstairies-web/Sprints.md

 # Sprint 2
 ## Progress
-* Prototyped a gimbal for the load balancing aspect of our robot
+* Prototyped a gimbal for the load balancing aspect of our robot.
 * Specced and ordered all mechanical and electrical components needed for the robot
 * Manufactured the chassis standoffs and boards
 * Assembled the Chassis